 - To enhance the relationship with the Colorado Motorcycle Dealers Association, thus providing an excellent opportunity to access this demographic.

 In reviewing the data, a large portion of motorcycle accidents result from the driver of another vehicle being careless or negligent.
 The likelihood of severe injury in a motorcycle-related accident is much higher than those involving cars or trucks.
 If you or a loved one is suffering from the results of a motorcycle accident, contact the office of The Law Firm of Jeremy Rosenthal.
-Attorney Jeremy Rosenthal is an experienced Colorado personal injury lawyer that will work diligently to be sure that you receive the compensation that you deserve.
+Accident attorney Jeremy Rosenthal is an experienced Colorado personal injury lawyer that will work diligently to be sure that you receive the compensation that you deserve.